eth-cscs/sarus/doc/overview/overview.rst

 layers are then squashed together, resulting in a *flattened* image using the `squashfs <https://en.wikipedia.org/wiki/SquashFS>`_ format.
 A metadata file is also generated from a subset of the OCI image configuration.
-Flattening the image improves the I/O performance of the container, as detailed `below <overview-instantiation-rootfs>`_.
+Flattening the image improves the I/O performance of the container, as detailed below in :ref:`overview-instantiation-rootfs`.
 It also has the benefit of reducing the size of the images on disk, by merging the topmost layer with the underlying ones.

 When pulling images from the cloud is inconvenient or undesirable, the